OctopusDeploy/blog/blog/2021-10/deploying-a-js-bundle-to-s3-with-octopus/index.md

  - Variables
 ---

-There’s a common front-end dev pattern that starts with the best intentions, but can lead to pain if not handled with care.
+There’s a common front-end dev pattern that starts with the best intentions but can lead to pain if not handled with care.
 You see a need to reuse front-end code across multiple projects, maintained by different teams using different tech.
 You create a shared JavaScript library project with its own repo and release process.
-It's a sensible idea, but opens questions that need good answers, to stop our bundle of joy from growing into a monster.
+It's a sensible idea but opens questions that need good answers, to stop our bundle of joy from growing into a monster.

 In this post, I explain how to manage the deployment process for a shared JavaScript project that is simple to reference from other Octopus projects.
 My example uses a Vue JS bundle deployed to Amazon S3, but the same principles can be applied to any combination of front-end framework and hosting provider.